 - Level six — Two Legendary shards, two Enhancement Cores

 - Level seven — Three Legendary Shards, two Enhancement Cores

 - Level eight — Three Legendary Shards, three Enhancement Cores

 - Level nine — Five Legendary Shards, three Enhancement Cores

 - Level 10 — 10 Legendary Shards, five Enhancement Cores

 Exotic Masterwork Weapons

 In season 3 of Destiny 2, Bungie added Exotic Masterwork Weapons.
 Rather than dropping randomly, each Exotic weapon you acquire has or will have the capacity to become a Masterwork Weapon (not all Exotics will have a Masterwork version available at the jump).

 To upgrade an Exotic weapon, you must find its corresponding Exotic Masterwork Catalyst, an item that will trigger a mission or otherwise grant you instructions telling you what you need to do.
 Like the upgrades, both the catalyst and the instructions are different for each weapon.
-Some catalysts will be in specific places — Bungie said some weapons will have clues on them if you inspect them closely — while others will drop at random.
-After acquiring and applying the Masterwork Catalyst to your weapon, there will be a set number of more direct steps to complete in order to grind the Masterwork to its final, most masterful state.
+Some catalysts are in specific places — Bungie said some weapons will have clues on them if you inspect them closely — while others drop at random.
+After acquiring and applying the Masterwork Catalyst to your weapon, there is a set number of more direct steps to complete in order to grind the Masterwork to its final, most masterful state.